peterzma/uniordle/README.md

 ## Overview

 Flutter Wordle is a Wordle-style word puzzle game built with Flutter and Dart.
 You guess a hidden word within a limited number of attempts, using colour feedback to guide each guess.
-The project was built as a learning exercise and released on GitHub with web and Windows builds.

 ## Features